 lifestyle.
 Simple is better and there is something to learn from every society.

 England - Finland, to family at Kronoby on the Arctic Circle - France, where even railroad stations have gourmet food - Germany, the friendliest people - Gibraltar, you couldn't get there from Spain in 1974, you had to go on a boat (the Mons Calpe) from Algeciras to the continent of Africa at Tangier, then back from there, even though 'the Rock' actually overlooks the isthmus from Algeciras! -

-Italy, wonderfully chaotic fun - Liechtenstein - Luxembourg - Monaco - Netherlands - Norway - Portugal - San Marino - Scotland - Slovenia, (Jugoslavia then) - Spain, easy living on the Costa del Sol, hurra por la siesta!
+Italy, wonderfully chaotic fun - Liechtenstein - Luxembourg - Monaco - Netherlands - Norway, family heritage - Portugal - San Marino - Scotland, family heritage - Slovenia, (still part of Jugoslavia then) - Spain, easy living on the Costa del Sol, hurra por la siesta!
 Andalusia is a wonderful place to idle away time or write your novel - Sweden - Switzerland, I know where the best restaurant in the world is, but I can't tell you - (well maybe, ask me again later) - Vatican City - Wales.
 Morocco - Lebanon - Iran - India - Thailand - Singapore - Hong Kong - Japan - Hawaii.

 And not a bad experience in any one of them.
 During a year of travel, the people we met were friendly, accommodating and happy.
 And we learned that other cultures' different values are not necessarily lesser values.

 travelling was from the driver's seat of a BMW Bavaria, bought on European